mrworf/katana-usb-audio/README.md

 amixer -c katana-usb-audio sset "PCM Playback Switch" on
 ```

+### Volume resolution

+While the Katana shows volumes as "absolutes" ranging from 0 to 50, they're inversely logarithmic, meaning that when alsa makes volume changes in the lower range, the visual indicator on the bar may not change.
+This is different from Windows and MacOS where the mapping is done based on the USB device's scale, with the drawback of poor granular control at low volumes.

+I've not attempted to solve this, since I've often been frustrated with the lack of control at low levels.

 ## PulseAudio Integration

 The driver is automatically detected by PulseAudio and will appear in: